Updated: 8/4/18, 2/15/17

 - All pickles work best when warm.
 Don’t boil.

-- For all types of pickle when mixing: Wear a good mask – I like 3M’s particulate mask, gloves and safety goggles.
-Have good ventilation.
+- When mixing your pickle – no matter the type: Wear a good mask – I like 3M’s particulate mask, chemical resistant gloves, and chemical safety goggles.
+Turn on your ventilation system.
 Even if wearing a particulate mask, keep your face away from the pickle pot.
 Wash hands well after mixing and using.
-Safety, safety please!
+Safety, safety, safety, please!

 - Pickle strength can be adjusted.
 You can add more or (as in my case) less than the instructions state.
 I always use about 1/2 of what is recommended and it works fine.
 It all depends on how fast you want your pickle to work.
-I find the “pickling break”, maybe 5 minutes, to be time used for other facets of the project.
-Time to hammer the wires or get those jump rings made.
+I find the “pickling break”, maybe 5 minutes for the pickle to work, is a chance to work on either another project or another part of the project – there’s always something to be done!
+It’s a time to hammer that wire or to get those jump rings closed.

-- Don’t forget to rinse the baking soda off of your spoons/tongs before putting them back in the acid.
-Over time, un-rinsed, baking soda coated tongs – repeatedly dunked in pickle – will neutralize your pickle.
+- Conversely, don’t forget to rinse the baking soda off of your spoons/tongs before putting them back in the acid.
+Over time, un-rinsed baking soda-coated-tongs, repeatedly dunked in pickle, will neutralize it.

-- Never again use the spoons, tongs or measuring cups for cooking!
+- Never again use the spoons, tongs or measuring cups, that you used to mix up your pickle, for cooking!
 Label them “for studio use only”.

 - Don’t put steel into the pickle pot unless it is stainless steel.
 Stainless is safe in pickle.
 Remove all binding wire before pickling – unless you are using copper or stainless steel wire.
-Regular steel binding wire, when dropped into pickle that has free floating copper molecules, will create an electrical current that plates all surrounding metal with copper.
+Regular steel binding wire, cross-locks, tweezers, some soldering picks, etc. when dropped into pickle, that has free floating copper molecules in it, will create an electrical current that plates all surrounding metal with copper called copper flashing.
 Sometimes, this is something that you want to do but, most of the time it isn’t.
-IF this happens to you – Don’t Panic.
-It’s very easy to remove.
+If this happens to you – don’t Panic.
+It’s very easy to remove with Super Pickle.

-- Sometimes, if I leave silver pieces in my (sodium bisulfate) pickle pot for too long, a silver matte, gray, “something” coats the silver.
+- Sometimes, if I leave silver pieces in my (sodium bisulfate) pickle pot for too long (completely forgotten usually), a silver, matte, gray, “something” coats the silver.
 I’ve left pieces in for an hour or less and had this happen.
-I then must re-torch and re-pickle (sometimes twice) to remove the gray gunk (while the exhaust fan was on high).
-Anyone else ever had this happen?
-Does anyone know what is going on here?
-I cannot find ANY information on this problem.
+I then must re-torch and re-pickle (sometimes twice) to remove the gray gunk.
+I emailed a few businesses about this and they replied that they thought the silver was being etched in the pickle.
+I also think that, because of the etching, impurities in the pickle, enter the metal.
+So far, this is my working theory.
+We’ll see…

 Types of Pickle